 There is a public right of way that crosses the 1st, 2nd, 3rd, 7th, 14th, 16 and 17th fairways and the practice ground and you are requested to respect the right of walkers to use it.

-In accordance with revised R&A guidelines players are asked to leave rakes outside of the bunkers after use, in a position where they are least likely to affect play.
+Players are asked to leave rakes fully inside the bunkers after use, in a position where they are least likely to affect play.

 Restore Divots, Repair Ball Marks And Damage By Spikes